 School Community Council (SCC)

-The Purpose and Duties of the School Community Council:
+Purpose and Duties of the School Community Council

 All community members are invited to attend School Community Council (SCC) meetings.
 The SCC is responsible for preparing plans that are submitted to the school board for approval.
 They also should assist, as needed, and provide support for the implementation of the approved plans.
-SCC members should represent the group that elected them as they make decisions and bring issues to the school community council for consideration.
+SCC members should represent the group that elected them as they make decisions and bring issues to the council for consideration.
 If you would like to become a future member of the School Community Council, please reach out to the office by calling 801-578-8100.
 Elections are held each fall.

 - School Improvement Plan

 - School LAND Trust Plan and report